I had a full on 15-minute dirty fight with a parking meter last week.

 But, when your hands do not function properly, you become acutely aware of everything that requires the ability to grab, pinch, and pull small objects.
 The drive-thru ATM machine has to be approached at just the right angle and two hands are needed to feed a credit card into the chip reader at the grocery store.

 These machines are designed to save time not increase it.
 Don’t even get me started about parking garages with drive-up (no attendant anywhere) ticket booths.
 I’m getting anxious just thinking about them.

 Having body parts not work the way they should, can be frustrating and humbling.
 I often feel like a small impatient child trying to accomplish a milestone.

-I can slow down and be more mindful of the things that provoke a sense of helplessness and take the few extra steps necessary to avoid them when possible.
+I can slow down and be more mindful of the things that provoke a sense of helplessness and take the few extra steps (when available) to get around them when I can.